coredns/coredns.io/content/plugins/auto.md

 title = "auto"
-description = "*auto* enables serving zone data from an RFC 1035-style master file which is automatically picked up from disk." weight = 1 tags = [ "middleware", "auto" ] categories = [ "middleware" ] date = "2017-09-10T18:11:52.761867"
+description = "*auto* enables serving zone data from an RFC 1035-style master file which is automatically picked up from disk." weight = 1 tags = [ "plugin", "auto" ] categories = [ "plugin" ] date = "2017-09-10T18:11:52.761867"
 +++

-The *auto* middleware is used for an "old-style" DNS server.
+The *auto* plugin is used for an "old-style" DNS server.
 It serves from a preloaded file that exists on disk.
 If the zone file contains signatures (i.e. is signed, i.e. DNSSEC) correct DNSSEC answers are returned.
 Only NSEC is supported!
 If you use this setup *you* are responsible for resigning the zonefile.
 New zones or changed zone are automatically picked up from disk.